Guest post by Anais John

 Origin: This originates from an old English law that ordered any person to be punished for butchering an animal that wasn’t his own.
 The only way the person could be convicted is if he was caught with the animal’s blood still on his hands.

 Meaning: Being unwelcoming or antisocial toward someone

-Origin: In medieval England, it was customary to give a guest a cold piece of meat from the shoulder of mutton, pork, or beef chop when the host felt it was time for the guest to leave.
+Origin: The first recorded use of this phrase dates back to the early 1800s.
+It refers to an old custom of giving an unwelcome guest a cold piece of meat from the shoulder of mutton, pork, or beef chop, as opposed to a welcome guest receiving a warm serving.
 This was a polite way to communicate, “You may leave, now.”

 Go the whole nine yards

 Origin: During World War II, the fighter pilots were equipped with nine yards of ammunition.
 When they ran out, it meant that they had tried their best at fighting off the target with the entirety of their ammunition.